Cairi-S/Welcome-Foolish-Mortals/README.md

   - When the user fails, a modal is displayed to show them their highest score vs the turn they are currently on.
 ![HIGH SCORE MODAL](/assets/images/readme/highscorefeedback.png)
 - Be able to choose my difficulty level.
-  - The user is not yet able to choose which difficulty the game begins on, however, users do have clear feedback on the game's difficulty throughout gameplay.
+  - The user is not yet able to choose which difficulty the game begins on, however, users do have clear feedback on the game's difficulty throughout gameplay (shown next to the turn counter in the above image).
 Competitive users will always want to get to the next difficulty level.
 - Visually rewarding images themed around The Haunted Mansion.
   - The background images and styling are all centered around the attraction.
 Superfans will recognize many 'Easter Eggs', from the challenging text in the modals ("Hurry back...hurry back..."), to the haunting organ notes used for the gameplay audio.